August 1, 2019

 export default Browser

 Once you have added the ActivityIndicator, the WebView component requires two props to make it work.
 First, the startInLoadingState prop must be set to true, as shown in the above snippet.
 Then, the renderLoading prop is responsible for triggering the loading indicator, in our case, the function: LoadingIndicatorView().
-This prop always accepts a function as its value.
-Both of these props are not available by default.
-You have to specify them explicitly.

 Take a look at how it works in the below screen.